tensorflow/ranking/docs/api_docs/python/tfr/keras/metrics/HitsMetric.md

 )
 </code></pre>

-Creates the variables of the layer (optional, for subclass implementers).
+Creates the variables of the layer (for subclass implementers).

 This is a method that implementers of subclasses of `Layer` or `Model` can override if they need a state-creation step in-between layer instantiation and